Aider Pricing 2026

 Aider pricing ranges from $0 to $100/month.

-Aider costs Free to $100 per month as of March 2026 including a free tier.
+Aider costs Free to $100 per month as of May 2026 including a free tier.
 Plan: Free (Open Source) (free).
-Pricing depends on your chosen tier, contract length, and negotiated discounts.
+The median contract is $180/year based on 4 verified purchases.

 Use the interactive pricing calculator to estimate your exact cost based on team size and requirements.